How To Clean Reverse Osmosis (RO) Membranes

 Membrane cleaning results are best reached if each stage is cleaned individually.
 This will allow for the maximum flow velocity during cleaning.
 If both stages of a system with a 2:1 array are cleaned simultaneously, each pressure vessel in the second stage will receive twice the flow velocity as the first stage.
 This would in turn cause membrane telescoping in the second stage if the first stage elements are cleaned at optimal flow velocity.
 Alternately, by basing the flow velocity on the second stage, the first stage membranes would not receive sufficient surface scouring.

-The following general cleaning procedure can be followed, however, to determine the optimum cleaning procedure for your system, contact Complete Water Solutions at (855) 787-4200 today!
+The following general chemical cleaning procedure can be followed, however, to determine the optimum cleaning procedure for your RO system, contact Complete Water Solutions at (855) 787-4200 today!

 - Inspect cleaning tank, hoses, and cartridge filters.
 Clean tank and flush hoses if necessary.
 Install new cartridge filters.